anewdi/colors/README.md

 You can read about the avaliable colors [here](https://github.com/sainnhe/everforest/blob/master/palette.md#highlights)

 ## Presets
-Will throw together more presets when i have time.
-The goal is to have support for almost all major terminals and IDEs/text editors.
 To use something like foot, just do ``programs.foot.colors = config.colorschemes.everforest.foot`` once you have imported the flake module.

 The option is an attrset of colors so it can also be merged like this:
 ```